 Bachelor of Arts in Classical Studies

-By studying the classics, you will engage with the founding cultures of the Western tradition: the languages, literatures, history and archaeology of ancient Greece and ancient Rome.
+By studying the classics, you will engage with the central cultures of the Ancient Mediterranean tradition: the languages, literatures, history and archaeology of ancient Greece and ancient Rome.

-You will learn about all aspects of life in Greco-Roman antiquity—aesthetic, spiritual, moral and intellectual—and the knowledge you gain will enhance your appreciation of a range of disciplines, from art and architecture to philosophy and religion, from history and politics to ethics and religion.
+You will learn about all aspects of life in Greco-Roman antiquity and the knowledge you gain will enhance your appreciation of a range of disciplines, from art and architecture to philosophy and religion, from history and politics to ethics and religion.

 Reflecting the richness and diversity of the field of classical studies, our undergraduate program offers three tracks, depending on what you wish to focus on: